trwnh/namecheap/README.md

 ## maintenance

-you should be able to run `certbot renew` after that and the settings will be remembered? idk
+you should be able to run `certbot renew` after that and the settings will be remembered? ~idk~ yes, this works without intervention

 ## etc